jknapka/SwaggerTestService/README.md

   * swagger.yaml - Swagger spec for the test service.

-  * bldImpl.cmd - Invokes Maven to build the testsvcImpl code.

-  * bldSw.cmd - Invokes Maven to build the testsvc code.

   * gen1.cmd - Generates testsvc from swagger.yaml

+  * bldSw.cmd - Invokes Maven to build testsvc.

+  * bldImpl.cmd - Invokes Maven to build testsvcImpl.

   * pom.xml - gen1.cmd copies this over the generated testsvc/jaxrs/pom.xml to fix some issues.
 A hack!